icinganalysis/icinganalysis.github.io/content/Conclusions of the Icing Thermodynamics Thread.md

 [^3]:
 Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA-TN-1472, 1947.
 [^4]:
 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955, reprinted in Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981  I could not locate this on the NTRS.
-It is available at [core.ac.uk](https://core.ac.uk/reader/42858720) (circa November, 2021)
+AG 19/P9, June 10-17 1955, reprinted in Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981.
+It is available at [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19820003180)
 [^5]:
 Langmuir, Irving, and Blodgett, Katherine B.: "Mathematical Investigation of Water Droplet Trajectories".
 Report.
 No. RL-224, January 1945, in "The Collected Works of Irving Langmuir", Vol. 10, 1961.
 [^6]: “Ice, Frost, and Rain Protection”, SAE Aerospace Applied Thermodynamics Manual, 1969  (regularly updated)